Ohio Cottage Food Law: Do You Need Food Safety Training?

 Why?
 Because trust sells.

 When someone buys from you, they want to feel confident that the food they’re bringing home was made and handled safely.
 They want to enjoy it with their family without worrying about foodborne illness.
-A food safety certification reassures your customers that you take their health—and your business—seriously.
+A food safety certification reassures your customers that you take their health — and your business — seriously.

 Beyond customer trust, having a food safety certification can open doors that might otherwise be closed.
-Some farmers’ markets, pop-up events, and even wholesale buyers, like restaurants or coffee shops, may require vendors to show proof of food safety training for both their protection and yours.
+Some farmers markets, pop-up events, and even wholesale buyers, like restaurants or coffee shops, may require vendors to show proof of food safety training for both their protection and yours.

 Of course, not all food safety training is created equal.
 Ohio recognizes the Person in Charge Certification in Food Protection, which is required for restaurants, food trucks, and other licensed food establishments.
 While this certification covers some material that may not apply to you as a cottage food operator, it still teaches fundamental food safety principles—helping you prevent contamination, handle food safely, and protect your customers.

-Earn Your Ohio Person-in-Charge Certification in Food Protection
+Get Your Ohio Person-in-Charge Certification in Food Protection

 At the end of the day, having food safety certification isn’t just about meeting requirements — it’s about demonstrating your commitment to safe, high-quality food that customers can trust.
 And that trust?
 It’s one of the most valuable ingredients in your business’s success.